Our thinking

 • Engage stakeholders: Engage stakeholders and evaluate their needs and circumstances, with a focus on safety, diversity, inclusion and fairness

-The Proposals Paper suggests transitioning from the current voluntary AI guardrails, as outlined in the Voluntary AI Safety Standard, to mandatory guardrails.
-Consequently, organizations developing or deploying high-risk AI systems would be required to adhere to the first nine voluntary guardrails listed above.
+The Proposals Paper suggested transitioning from the current voluntary AI guardrails, as outlined in the Voluntary AI Safety Standard, to mandatory guardrails.
+If mandatory guardrails were enacted (which remains unclear at this stage) organizations developing or deploying high-risk AI systems would be required to adhere to the first nine voluntary guardrails listed above, with the tenth proposed mandatory guardrail (Conformity Assessments) differing from the tenth voluntary guiderail, emphasizing ongoing stakeholder engagement to evaluate stakeholders' needs and circumstances based on safety, diversity, inclusion and fairness.

 The Proposal Paper and its mandatory guardrails have been developed based on AI regulations enforced in Canada and Europe, specifically the Artificial Intelligence and Data Act in Canada and the EU AI Act in Europe.